 Further, ONAP comes with a functional architecture with component definitions and interfaces, which provides a force of industry alignment in addition to the open source code.

 The ONAP architecture consists of a design time and run time functions, as well as functions for managing ONAP itself.

-Figure 1 provides a high-level view of the ONAP architecture with its microservices-based platform components.
+Figure 1: Interactive high-level view of the ONAP architecture with its microservices-based platform components.

-Design time environment for onboarding services and resources into ONAP and designing required services.
+ONAP Design time environment provides onboarding services and resources into ONAP and designing required services.